1. NZXT CAM

 12. Network Speed Test

 Network Speed Test is a quick and simple-to-use app for checking your internet connection speed.
 It’s available from the Microsoft Store, and Microsoft Research makes it, so you know it’s a decent app.

 13. SUMo (Software Updates Monitor)

 SUMo is another free app updater for Windows.
 It lists the apps and drivers on your PC and lets you know which ones are out of date.
 Any major updates are listed in red, for example, a web browser security or vulnerability update.

 If you find yourself unable to open any archive files within Windows, like a zip file or .rar file, then 7-Zip is the app for you.
 7-Zip can work with many archive file types, and it also compresses and archives files at a high compression to create nice small archive file sizes.
 (In regards to zip files or archives, less advanced computer users should be careful not to download and open any zip files at random – especially via email.)

 Eraser is a free security tool for Windows 10, 8, 7, and XP, which allows you to remove data from your hard drive by overwriting it many times with carefully selected patterns.
 Safely removing data can come in especially useful if you’re selling a PC, and you’d like to make sure that your data has been removed forever or is unrecoverable.

 Office suites are a useful tool for Windows 10, too.
 With that in mind, I’ve included this category here, but please see the Free office suites for Windows page, to peruse the different and popular free office suite options.

-RealTemp is a temperature monitoring program for Intel single Core, Dual Core, Quad-Core, and Core i7 processors.
-I like it because it sits down in the taskbar by the clock, and you can monitor your CPU core temperatures in real-time, giving you an idea of your PC’s cooling efficiency or the CPU workload.
+RealTemp is a CPU temperature monitoring program for Intel single Core, Dual Core, Quad-Core, and Core i7 processors.
+RealTemp sits down in the taskbar by the clock, and you can monitor your CPU core temperatures in real-time, giving you an idea of your PC’s cooling efficiency or the CPU workload.
 Please see Core Temp (above).